- 3rd Interim Report 2021

 - Where shares are acquired as a result of a non-cash contribution or an exchange of shares

-- Where shares are acquired with a view to establishing a long-term partnership or strategic alliance
+- Where shares are acquired with a view to cementing a long-term partnership or strategic alliance

 During the year under review, the Board of Directors did not recognise any acquirers of shares with more than 5% of all registered shares as a shareholder or beneficial holder with voting rights, did not reject any requests for recognition or registration and did not remove any shareholders with voting rights from the share register due to the provision of false data.

 - Conversion of registered shares to bearer shares and vice versa

 - Change in the Articles of Incorporation concerning special quorums for resolutions